Life's Surges, raw and real

 This was me.
 Like it or not.

 The process was incredibly rushed.
 Harried, actually.
 I felt uncomfortably pressured.
 Having been to several of these meet-and-greets, I thought I knew what to expect.
 The ones before were wonderful.
-I had a few minutes at one to talk with Tony Orlando, whose music greatly impacted my family.
-Having been at an emotional show before he decided to take a hiatus in the 70s, I was able to have a heartfelt conversation with him that filled my heart.
+I had a few minutes once to talk with Tony Orlando, whose music greatly impacted my family.
+I was able to have a quick, but heartfelt conversation with him that filled my soul.
 I cherish that memory.
-So that was what I expected this time.

-Nope.
-This one was MUCH different.
-It was militant and hasty.
-I was shocked they didn't allow a half, or even a full minute, for people to connect, especially when they share an essential feature like faith in God!
 I got barely 10 seconds before the staff yelled at me, “Look this way,” and immediately waved me out.
 I barely made eye contact, let alone say a coherent “thank you” to the man whose work had brought me closer to Jesus.
 It was an incredible letdown.
 The barking, yelling, and moving us along was so intense that I stopped and did a whole body shake when I exited Jonathan’s “tent.”
-Like my horses would do after an intense training session, or interaction with something scary.
+Just like my horses would do after an intense training session, or interaction with something scary.

 In hindsight, I should've ignored them, taken my moment, and given Jonathan an earnest word of gratitude.
-I don’t even know what I actually said to him!
-To be honest, I think I may have had a little PTSD for a bit from all the barking and commands!
-(Kidding, mostly…lol)
+I don’t even know what I actually said to him.
+T

 Days later, when the pictures were made available and I finally saw the picture of Jonathan and me, I felt a greater disillusionment.
 The picture was just awful.
 Awful.
 It brought me to tears.
 I was humiliated.